Lighthouses of Anguilla

 - [Windward Point]

 - Date unknown.
 Active; focal plane 25 m (82 ft); three white flashes every 14.5 s.
 10 m (33 ft) square skeletal mast, painted orange.
-A photo (almost halfway down the page) is available, but the small tower is not seen in Google's satellite view.
+A 2009 photo and a second photo (almost halfway down the page) are available, and the small tower is barely visible in Google's satellite view.
 Located at the east end of Anguilla Island.
 Site open, tower closed.
 Admiralty J5656.8; NGA 14722.

 - [Anguillita (2?)]